Members and visiting fellows of the centre have published widely on the history of crime, policing and justice.

 Paul Lawrence, 'The Vagrancy Act (1824) and the Persistence of Pre-emptive Policing in England since 1750', British Journal of Criminology, 57 (3) (2017), pp. 513-531.

-For lists of further publications produced by individual members of the centre, including books, articles and chapters, use the following links to access profiles on Open Research Online:
+For lists of further publications produced by current and former individual members of the centre, including books, articles and chapters, use the following links to access profiles on Open Research Online:

 Please direct enquiries about the Centre, including its facilities and access to its resources, to Dr Rosalind Crone: